codeforcroatia/member/README.md

 ### Updates & changes

-Please note that the upstream repo theme is currently in beta, so some updates at the [master branch](https://github.com/epidrome/cover-card/tree/master) might break your site.
+Please note that the Cover Card upstream repo theme is currently in beta, so some updates at the [master branch](https://github.com/epidrome/cover-card/tree/master) might break your site.
 Don't panic!

 If you wish to keep your theme frozen and not receive updates, then you can [revert your remote_theme to the last known good configuration](https://github.com/benbalter/jekyll-remote-theme):